Las02/bachelor_project/README.md

 gene copies.
 This project therefore provides additional information for which to better understand the factors which can lead to bias in microbial community analysis when using 16S rRNA sequencing.

-### Folders
-The files for the project is structured into 3 different main folders.
-Firstly, the folder "DataPreparation", which contains the files for gathering the data used for the project.
-Secondly, the folder "DataAnalysis" which contains the files for the dataanalysis in addition to files for preparing the data for modelling.
-Thirdly, the folder AntibioticResistance which contains the files for gathering information about antibiotic resistance mechanisms.
-A more in depht overview of the files can be found in the "README"s in the above mentioned folders.